Kanishk1002/Semantic_Segmentation_Internship/README.md

 - ATTENTION UNET
 - DEEPLAB V3+

-Each algorithm's implementation and configuration can be found in their respective directories under `src/`.
-Additionally, the `requirements.txt` file contains the necessary dependencies to run the code.
+Each algorithm's implementation and reports can be found in their respective directories.

 ## Evaluation Metrics